Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - Decreased ability to bend or extend your finger

 Boxer fractures usually heal by 8 weeks after the injury.
 Treatment depends on the type of fracture and how severe it is.

-- Caregivers may tape your little finger to your ring finger if your fracture is mild.
+- Your little finger and ring finger may be taped together if your fracture is mild.
 You will be able to move your fingers, which will help prevent stiffness.

 - Your bone may need to be straightened and a splint or cast applied.
 These devices will support your fracture while it heals.

 - Medicines may be given to decrease pain.
-Ask your caregiver how to take prescription pain medicine safely.
-If you have an open wound, you may also be given antibiotics or a tetanus vaccine to prevent an infection.
+Ask your healthcare provider how to take prescription pain medicine safely.

 - Surgery may be needed if your fracture is severe.
 Wires, pins, screws, or plates are used to keep your bones in place while they heal.